dicoxbeco/AutoForceGC/README.md

 ## Potential Future Improvements
 - Add metadata for the necklace/bracelet reinforcement
-  - # of gems used, counts of reinforcment
+  - Number of gems used, counts of reinforcment
 - Automated equipment reinforcement
 - Auto-purchase necklage, bracelet, and gems used for reinforcement
 - GUI implementation if needed?